Cinnamon Cockatiel

 Sex-linked cockatiel color mutation

-Sex-linked cockatiel color mutation breeding is actually the most challenging kind of breeding program, as Talk Cockatiels Forum explains.
+Sex-linked cockatiel color mutation breeding is the most challenging kind of breeding program, as Talk Cockatiels Forum explains.

 The gene mutation that causes a cinnamon cockatiel color mutation is always found on the X chromosome – never on the Y chromosome.